ethereumfollowprotocol/contracts/docs.md

 This allows for the storage of account-specific EFP configuration or preference data.

-## efp.list.primary
+## primary-list

-The `efp.list.primary` key is used to store the primary EFP List for an account.
+The `primary-list` key is used to store the primary EFP List for an account.

 The primary EFP List is represented as a 32-byte token id.